-Usual treatment is wide excision, but a mastectomy may be more appropriate if the mass is large or histology suggests cancer.
+Usual treatment of a phyllodes tumor is wide excision, but a mastectomy may be more appropriate if the mass is large or histology suggests cancer.
 Radiation therapy may be recommended in some cases.

 Prognosis is good unless metastases (usually pulmonary) are present.